PunchThrough/bean-docs/src/features/virtual-serial.md

 * `Line 3` states that the pin soldered to GPIO 0 is not pushed.
 This means it has a value of 0.
 Conversely, if the button is pressed, its value will change to 1.
 * `Line 4`  says that the 8-bit pinValue has an off state.
 This means it has a value of 0.
 * `Line 10` initializes serial communication at 57600 bps.
-The maximum speed for serial communication can be up to  115200 bps.
-The higher speed of serial communication also comes at a cost.
-There will be more errors (some bits may not transfer serially, not print to the serial monitor, and the likes).
+Serial communication also comes at a cost.
+For example, when the module communicates to the Arduino at, there may be errors due to noise.
 Take a look at the [Arduino docs](https://www.arduino.cc/en/Serial/Begin) to learn more serial!
 * `Line 20`is reading the push button's state.
 If the state is off, the button is not pressed.
 Conversley, if the state is on, the button is pressed.
 * `Line 22` is checking if the pinState is different from the pinValue.
 For example, if the pin is pressed, the pinValue becomes 1.
 * `Line 28` is checking if notify was set to true.